lunar-sh/journal.lunar.sh/about.md

 Founded in `2021` by an electrical engineer passionate about wireless `IoT` research and development, `LunarRF™` modules deliver reliable `LoRaWAN®` functionality for your next `IoT` project.

-> We are Lunar RF Labs, a wireless IoT design laboratory.<br>
+> We are Lunar RF Labs, a wireless IoT engineering lab.<br>
 [labs.lunar.sh](https://labs.lunar.sh)

 # Capabilities